 In Mendix, you don’t need to reinvent the wheel.
 You can save time by importing modules others have created and by exporting new modules for others to use.
-The App Store provides this functionality on a macro level.
+The Marketplace provides this functionality on a macro level.
 You can also use the Desktop Modeler’s built-in import and export functions to share content between your own apps, import unofficial modules, and share entire projects.

 Please note throughout this how-to that Mendix packages are stored as Mendix package (.mpk) files.
 These are not compatible with each other; you cannot, for example, import individual modules from a project package.